Get

 Conclusion

 Borborygmi is a big word that sounds scary but most often, is not a concern.
 Your pup may simply have been too excited at food time and swallowed air as they gobbled their meal.
 It may stem from their diet, with a gradual change of food solving the issue.
 The takeaway is to be alert for other signs of a problem.
 Normal borborygmi won’t affect your dog’s behavior or appetite.
-However, consult your vet if you notice other issues.
+However, consult a vet if you notice other issues.

 Featured Image Credit: Tursk Aleksandra, Shutterstock